-Border Facility Stops Migrant Intake After 'Flu-Related' Outbreak
+Border Facility Temporarily Suspends Migrant Intake After 32 Identified With Flu

 CBP officials say Carlos Hernandez Vazquez was found unresponsive on Monday morning.
 A nurse practitioner had diagnosed him with influenza A, and he had been moved between facilities to separate him from other migrants to stop the spread of the flu.

 "A large number" of migrants were complaining of high fevers and other "flu-related" symptoms at McAllen, CBP said in a statement late Tuesday.
-The agency says medical staff are providing treatment, but it has decided to suspend taking in more migrants "to avoid the spread of illness."
+The agency says medical staff are providing treatment, but it decided at the time to suspend taking in more migrants "to avoid the spread of illness."

 More than a dozen immigrants interviewed Tuesday at the Catholic Charities Respite Center in McAllen, Texas, described coughing and feverish children at the overcrowded processing center — where hundreds of people are kept together in fenced pens, frigid holding cells or sleep outside in the parking lot.